Larger Organisms in the Past

 But the dinosaurs were certainly not the only creatures that grew to fantastic size on the early earth.
 A similar reptile, the crocodilian Sarcosuchus Imperator, grew to over 40 feet in length.
 Notice on right the Sarcosuchus skull compared to a modern crocodile skull.
 Fossils found in what is now the desert of Niger tell of a hyper-crocodile that would have feasted on dinosaurs in what was then a verdant river valley.
 Oftentimes we can identify fossilized plants and animals as closely allied to still living species.
 For example, fossil ferns have been discovered that are in the same family as modern ones, but the fossil ferns are the size of trees!
 On the early earth, horsetails once shot up over thirty feet tall.
-A fossilized penguin named Anthropornis was found on Seymour Island off the coast of Antarctica (under New Zealand authority).
-This is a genus of giant penguin that reached a height of about 6 ft and weighed about 200 pounds.
-By comparison, the largest modern penguin species, the emperor penguin, stands between 3 and 4 feet tall.
+In 2018, a fossilized penguin was discovered in New Zealand.
+Taller than the modern Emperor Penguin, the penguins, named Crossvallia waiparensis, stood over 5 feet and weighed about 180 pounds.
+By comparison, the largest modern penguin species stands between 3 and 4 feet tall.